 Depending on a child's Individualized Education Program (IEP), we can tailor your child's learning experience to meet your student's needs.
 To discuss your child's needs with us, call toll-free: 866.339.6790.

 The beauty of our program is that it is flexible enough to meet children where they are in any given subject and take them where they want to go.
 Grade placement assessments, completed as part of the enrollment process, allow us to place your student in the appropriate level of curriculum.
-So, for example, if your fourth-grader is doing math on a sixth-grade level and reading on a fourth-grade level, we can tailor your lesson plans to meet your student's abilities.
-Visit our gifted and talented student section.
+So, for example, if your fourth grader is doing math on a sixth-grade level and reading on a fourth-grade level, we can tailor your lesson plans to meet your student's abilities.
+Visit our teaching accelerated learners section.

 How do students interact socially?

 In addition to interacting with their classmates in their Class Connect sessions, students have access to other social opportunities.
 Throughout the year, students are invited to participate in school field trips (e.g., to historical sites, museums, zoos), picnics, and other social events.
 Local students and parents can get together on a regular basis in their areas.
-The Learning Coach app online family directory provides a way for California Virtual Academies families to network with families in their region of the state.
-With online discussions and forums, new types of communities can be formed that are based not on geography but on shared interests.
+The online family directory in the Learning Coach app provides a way for California Virtual Academies families to network with families in their region of the state.
+With online discussions and forums, new types of communities can be formed based shared interests rather than geography.